 We have modified our percapita share based on Canada's 35 million population.
-Canada's percapita share of the carbon budget is 2,100 Mt, and for Ontario 816 Mt.
+Canada's percapita share of the carbon budget is 2,100 Mt CO2.
 We have revised this chart to use the 66% IPCC target.

 This revised Canadian chart compares the target that is necessary for Canada to meet the new IPCC target for 1.5 degrees with the existing PCF target.

 If Canada wants to do our fair share of keeping global temperatures below 1.5 degrees we should reach net-zero emissions by 2022.
 Since we don't have enough time to get to zero then we we need to be creative with Carbon Capture and Storage, and also assist underdeveloped countries in reducing their emissions.

 Canada's Pan-Canadian Framework (PCF) emission reduction targets still match the Harper-era target for 2030 (30%).
 However, according to Article 4 of the Paris Agreement, it is possible to strengthen the targets

 If Canada follows PCF, Canada's cumulative emissions will exceed the population-based share of the global carbon budget for keeping global temperatures from increasing over 1.5 degrees C around 2022.